 ITS systems have been subject to security threats like any other IT system.
 For example, dynamic message signs could be subject to tampering and unauthorized use; traffic signal control systems must operate flawlessly and fail in a safe manner when errors do occur; and many ITS operations centers may be called on to play an important role in disaster response and recovery.
 ITS systems can contribute to a disaster response only if the ITS systems are robust and secure enough to operate reliably in crisis situations.
 Note from these examples that security is concerned not only with preventing unauthorized disclosure of sensitive information, comprehensive security also addresses a broad range of threats that can disrupt or alter system operation.

 The National ITS Architecture Reference illustrates the overall connected and automated transportation environment, as well as individual applications, services, and systems and the connectivity and data exchanges among these individual elements.
 Known as the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT), the ITS architecture identifies general ITS security objectives, threats, and services that are implementation independent.
 It also includes a finer level of security objective assessment: all information flows have been assessed for their confidentiality, integrity, and availability objectives (consistent with Federal Information Processing Standards 199 [ FIPS 199 ] ).
 Assessment of the security objectives related to information flows allows the identification of security objectives for physical objects, resulting in the creation of device classes : groupings of device security classifications, organized to ease device manufacturing requirements as well as procurement requirements.
+In July 2021 the device classes page on the ARC-IT website was updated to include the results of a more detailed analysis conducted on the Vehicle to Infrastructure (V2I) environment that led to selection of specific security controls to be applied to Connected Vehicle Roadside Equipment (CVRSE), ITS Roadway Equipment (ITSRE), and Vehicle On-Board Equipment (OBE).
 The ITS architecture also represents areas of ITS that can be used to enhance surface transportation security.
 ARC-IT defines physical objects (subsystems and terminators), functions, and interfaces that cover aspects of eight ITS security areas that encompass emergency and disaster response, transit, freight, rail, infrastructure, wide-area alerts, hazardous materials, and traveler device security.

 ITS Standards and Cybersecurity